AlchemyOptions/docs/Configuration.md

 );
 ```

-If there's a need to split options even further, there's a `sections` type for that.
+If there's a need to split options even further, there's a `sections` type for visual splitting of fields into togglable sections and a [`field-group`](fields/field-group.md) type to group related fields together for an easier value retrieval.